SteeltoeOSS/Documentation/docs/8-security/redis-key-storage-provider.md

 >NOTE: The preceding commands are for the Redis service provided by Pivotal on Cloud Foundry.
 If you use a different service, you have to adjust the `create-service` command.

 Once the service is bound to your application, the settings are available in `VCAP_SERVICES`.
-See [Reading Configuration Values](#reading-configuration-values).

 ### Add Redis IConnectionMultiplexer